 An Explanation of The Lasting Power of Attorney and Why it is Very Important to Have

-The aging population in Singapore is increasing and there is no way of escaping old age.
+There is no way of escaping the old age.
 It is good to think in advance what will happen in case you lose mental capacity.
 Of course, you want to be sure that your affairs will be handled by someone you trust.
 This can be accomplished by getting a Lasting Power of Attorney (LPA) which you must execute while you still can.

 What is it?

 It is a legal document that gives permission to a person (Donor) to assign another (Donee) to decide on his or her behalf.
-There are 2 types of LPA and these are:
+There are two types of LPA, and these are:

 - Health and welfare